Social Icons

 Directed by Steven Brill

 The movie starts with a man trying to conquer a mountain.
-He died doing so and it turns out he is worth over $40 billion, and he had children or wife.
+He died doing so, and it turns out he is worth over $40 billion, and he had no children or a wife.
 His company did some investigation and found a distant relative of his living in a remote village in New Hampshire, Longfellow Deeds.
 Deeds was approached and given the news that he was going to be rich.
 He was also convinced to sell his shares in the company and just live out his life with his money.

 How everything turned out for Deeds and Babe in the end is for you to see when you take a shot at this movie, even though I do not recommend you do.